-Install the agent on Linux
+Install the Internal Scanner on Linux

 This secure solution does not require any open ports, tunnels, or other access to your network.